INTRODUCTION

 The Nameless One walked slowly towards the direction where the women were sleeping.

-- "Damn you!" - Father Vincent cried after him, instead of parting wishes.
+- "Damn you!" - Father Vincent cried after him, rather than parting pleasantries.

 We separated, laid down and silently looked at the fiery flower in the silvery abyss above the black charred Earth.

-There were still poisonous gases from the comet in the valleys, and in three months we have not once descended from the mountain, on the eastern slope of which the collapsed gallery of the royal antiquities museum extends.
+There were still poisonous gases from the comet in the valleys, and in three months we have not once descended from the mountain where the Royal Antiquities Museum's collapsed gallery extends to the eastern slope.

 I feel very amiss, there is constant noise in my ears, as if from the ocean.
-It seems to me that I'm hearing a storm that carries the comet away and bends its six fiery rays.
+It seems to me that I'm hearing the storm that's carrying the comet away and bending its six fiery rays.

 Evert says I've been poisoned by cyanide gas.
 I hasten to look through the papers about the death of the Earth.
 The notes in the margins of the manuscript were made by me and Dr. Evert.
 The latter are marked with the letter E.